 Border crossing checklist

 Double-check all requirements before you leave home, and make sure all the proper documentation is in a secure and easy-to-reach place.
-The documents you need to keep with you include:
+The travel documents and identification requirement you need to keep with you include:

 - A valid driver’s license